andrew-pa/endless-hole/spec/ihvm.md

 - Memory region containing the message
 - Offset to beginning of the message
 - Length of the message in message blocks
-- Register that will receive the ID of the sent message or zero if there was an error sending the message
+- Register that will be set to the result value: 0 on success, an error code as in the `send` system call on failure.

 ### Encoding